noxitylabs/virtfusion-cpu-abuse-detector/README.md

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 * * * * * root /usr/local/bin/virtfusion_helpers/abuse-detector.sh >/dev/null 2>&1
 ```
-5. Adjust the threshold values and notification endpoints as per your requirements at the beggining of the PHP file.
+5. Adjust the threshold values, notification endpoints and other "Editable fields" as per your requirements at the beggining of the script.
 6. Adjust the SRE management platform's deduplication rules to avoid duplicate notifications.
 7. Adjust the webhook payload to your liking.
 Currently it's formatted for Squadcast's incoming webhook format.